emilvalieff/Audio-Recorder/README.md

 2) We can use either wavio and scipy to save the recorded audio in file format.
 We will see both of them here .
 3) To install wavio : ** pip install wavio**
 4) to install scipy ** pip install scipy**

+Then we need the write Python Code any code editor ( or terminal { optional })